kubernetes/website/content/en/blog/_posts/2021-10-05-nsa-cisa-hardening.md

 Kubernetes that can enhance the isolation boundaries between pods.
 Based on relevant threats and risk posture, you should pick and choose between them, instead of trying to apply all the recommendations.
-Having said that, cluster level isolation remains the strictest workload isolation mechanism, in spite of improvements mentioned earlier here and in the guide.
+Having said that, cluster level isolation i.e. running workloads in dedicated clusters, remains the strictest workload isolation mechanism, in spite of improvements mentioned earlier here and in the guide.

 ## Network Separation and Hardening